2028 United States Senate elections: New York

+Representative Alexandria Ocasio-Cortez has been seen as a possible candidate for the Democratic primary.
+Ocasio-Cortez has seen private support from colleagues to challenge Schumer following his support of a Republican budget bill.
+A Data for Progress poll found her leading Schumer 55 to 36 in a hypothetical primary.
+A poll by Honan Strategy Group similarly showed a 21-point lead for Ocasio-Cortez over Schumer amongst Democratic primary voters.
+Other potential Democratic candidates include Representatives Pat Ryan, Ritchie Torres, and Tom Suozzi, and New York Attorney General Letitia James.

 North Carolina

 One-term Republican Ted Budd was elected in 2022 with 50.5% of the vote.

 North Dakota

-Three-term Republican John Hoeven was re-elected in 2022 with 56.5% of the vote.
+Three-term Republican John Hoeven was re-elected in 2022 with 56.4% of the vote.
 He has filed paperwork to run for re-election.

 Ohio

-One-term Republican J. D. Vance was elected in 2022 with 53% of the vote.
-He has filed paperwork to run for re-election.